 EVENT_TARGET_DISCOVERED.

-CRRN6: Possible values for Connectivity service is EVENT_STANDBY.6.1.2.4.1.2 Parameter errors
+CRRN6: Possible values for Connectivity service is EVENT_STANDBY.

+NOTE: HCIListener.EVENT_HCI_TRANSMISSION_FAILED and HCIListener.EVENT_HCI_RECEPTION_FAILED are deprecated in TS 102 705 [1].
+However, as existing applets may still invoke the method with these events as a parameter, the invocation of the method with these events as a parameter is still tested.

+6.1.2.4.1.2 Parameter errors

 CRRP1: HCIException with reason code HCIException.HCI_WRONG_EVENT_TYPE in case a wrong event was deactivated for this service instance.